Dexter's Laboratory: Original run Dexter's Laboratory premiered on TNT on April 27, 1996, and the following day on Cartoon Network and TBS. It became the first in a brand of Cartoon Network original cartoons, later including Cow and Chicken, I Am Weasel, Johnny Bravo, The Powerpuff Girls, Ed, Edd n Eddy, and Courage the Cowardly Dog, collectively known as Cartoon Cartoons.

 In 1999, Tartakovsky returned to direct Dexter's Laboratory: Ego Trip, an hour-long television movie.
 It was his last Dexter's Laboratory production to be involved with and was intended to be its conclusion.
 Ego Trip was hand-animated, though character and setting designs were subtly revised.
 Its plot follows Dexter on a quest through time to discover his future triumphs.
+It premiered on December 10, 1999, at 7:00 PM with a repeat broadcast on January 1, 2000, at 12:00 AM.

 Revival

 On February 21, 2001, Cartoon Network issued a press release stating that Dexter's Laboratory had been revived for a 13-episode third season.
 The series was given a new production team at Cartoon Network Studios, and Chris Savino took over the role of creative director from Tartakovsky, who at the time was immersed in launching his next series, Samurai Jack.
 During season four of Dexter's Laboratory, Savino was promoted to producer giving him further control of the series, including the budget.
-Revival episodes featured revised visual designs and sound effects, recast voice actors, continuity shakeups, and a transition from traditional cel animation, which was used until Ego Trip, to digital ink and paint, which was used permanently beginning with season three's premiere.
+Revival episodes featured revised visual designs and sound effects, recast voice actors, and a transition from traditional cel animation, which was used until Ego Trip, to digital ink and paint, which was used for the remainder of the series.

+The third season has a different episode format from the other seasons, featuring two 9-minute stories with a 3-minute short in between.
+The season also uses UPA-influenced backgrounds with a limited color palette of mostly yellows and browns.
+The fourth season returns to the first two seasons' format of three 7-minute stories, and similar backgrounds to the first two seasons, dropping the UPA aesthetic from the third season.

 Christine Cavanaugh voiced Dexter for early episodes of season three, but she retired from voice acting in 2001 for personal reasons.
 She was replaced by Candi Milo.
 Allison Moore, a college friend of Tartakovsky, was cast as Dee Dee.
 Moore's role was later recast with Kat Cressida.
 In season three, Moore briefly returned to voice Dee Dee before Cressida again assumed her role for season four.
-The character redesigns were handled by Dexter's original creator Genndy Tartakovsky, with the help of one of Dexter's original model designers, Chris Battle, known individually for acting as character designer for Nickelodeon's Aaahh!!!
+Character redesigns were handled with the help of one of Dexter's original model designers, Chris Battle, known individually for acting as character designer for Nickelodeon's Aaahh!!!
 Real Monsters and Cartoon Network's The Powerpuff Girls.
-Aaron Springer and Chris Reccardi are also credited on the writing staff.
+Aaron Springer and Chris Reccardi are credited on the writing staff, as is Family Guy creator Seth MacFarlane.

+In 2023, Tartakovsky said he was uninterested in attempting to reboot Dexter's Laboratory due to Cavanaugh's death in 2014, as well as the "overabundance" of recent reboots of cartoons.